 25) Invite Dogs to the Office

-One of the many new perks that businesses have started to mention is dog-friendly offices.
-Of course, nothing says stress-free, like a happy puppy wandering around while you work.
+Dog-friendly offices are one of the many new perks businesses have started to mention.
+Of course, nothing says stress-free like a happy puppy wandering around while you work.

-Or better yet when they decide to stop and sleep by your feet.
-But, of course, dogs on the premises may not work for every industry, so instead, you could designate one day where you invite dogs and have an afternoon picnic or take part in puppy yoga.
+Or better yet, they decide to stop and sleep by your feet.
+But, of course, dogs on the premises may not work for every industry, so instead, you could designate one day where you invite dogs and have an afternoon picnic or participate in puppy yoga.

 26) Make Swag Your Staff Want to Use

-Swag is always a great perk of the job, especially when a new hire just starts.
+Swag is always a great job perk, especially when a new hire has just started.
 But swag can either work or be a massive waste of money.

-The key to swag that shows your appreciation is investing in high-quality fabrics, good fits, and products that your staff can use.
-Think t-shirts, crewneck sweaters, charging ports, coffee mugs, notepads and more.
+Investing in high-quality fabrics, good fits, and products that your staff can use is the key to swag that shows your appreciation.
+Think t-shirts, crewneck sweaters, charging ports, coffee mugs, and notepads.
 Next, work out the budget you can spend on swag and then use that budget to invest in high-quality swag.